szting/abc-career-atlas/README.md

 - **Skills Confidence Evaluation**: Rate your confidence across various skill categories
 - **Work Values Prioritization**: Identify what matters most in your ideal workplace
 - **AI-Powered Career Matching**: Get personalized career recommendations based on your profile
+- **Smart Learning Paths**: Receive customized learning recommendations and track progress
-- **Development Planning**: Receive actionable steps to reach your career goals
+- **Development Planning**: Get actionable steps to reach your career goals
 - **Visual Analytics**: See your results through interactive charts and graphs
+- **Progress Tracking**: Monitor your learning journey with streaks and statistics

 ### For Career Coaches
 - **Client Dashboard**: Access coaching questions tailored to each client's RIASEC profile